roccivic/glob-hash/README.md

 *String* **algorithm** - The hashing algorithms to use.
 Defaults to **"sha256"**, see [crypto.getHashes](https://nodejs.org/api/crypto.html#crypto_crypto_gethashes).

 *Boolean* **files** - Returns an array of files matched by the globs, instead of returning the hash.

+*String* **jail** - A jail path.
+Reading outside the jail path will throw an error.
+Defaults to never throwing.

 ### More samples
 ```js